You may have heard of wood preservers, but do you really know what they are, what are their importance, and do they work?

 The recent wood preservers are considered safe for plants, humans, and animals when they get dry.

-This means you can use them safely on your wooden fences, sheds, joinery, along with chicken coops, dog kennels, stables, etc.
+This means you can use them safely on your wooden fences, sheds, joinery, chicken coops, dog kennels, stables, etc.

 Different Types of Wood Preservatives